Dodgers legend Tommy Lasorda hospitalized in Orange County

-LOS ANGELES (KABC) -- Dodgers legend Tommy Lasorda has been hospitalized in Orange County and is in intensive care, the Dodgers tweeted Sunday.
+LOS ANGELES (KABC) -- Dodgers legend and Hall of Famer Tommy Lasorda is hospitalized in intensive care in Orange County, the team announced Sunday.

 "The family appreciates everyone's thoughts and prayers; however, they request their privacy at this time," the tweet said.